 Treatment and prognosis

-The survival rate of women with metachronous breast cancers diagnosed within 2 years of the original primary is worse than those with unilateral disease 4.
+The survival rate of women with metachronous breast cancers diagnosed within two years of the original primary is worse than those with unilateral disease 4.

 Metaplasia is a general pathology term that refers to process when one cell type is replaced by another.
 It usually occurs in the context of a changed cellular environment to which the new cell type is better adapted 1.
 Examples include 2-5: